Water Not Coming Out of Shower Head Properly (Causes and Fixes)

 Now if you find that you only have low shower pressure when using hot water, this could stem from a calcium deposit buildup in your hot water heater.

 To fix the problem, get a plumber to flush your hot water heater.
-Draining the tank should clear it of any buildup of calcium deposits.
+Draining the tank should clear it of any mineral buildup or calcium deposits.

 Main Water Shut-off Valve Off